peaugust/peaugust/README.md

 # Mobile Developer

 Hello!
-I'm Pedro Freddi a mobile developer with 5 years of experience working with iOS, React Native, and Flutter.
+I'm Pedro Freddi a mobile developer with over 5 years of experience working with iOS, and React Native.
 I love being in touch with technology and enjoy creating innovative and efficient applications.

 ## Skills

 - 5+ years working with iOS development
-- 3+ years working with React Native development
+- 3+ years working with React Native, JavaScript and TypeScript
+- 2 years working with Objective-C and C++

 ## Contact